angular-university/ngrx-course/README.md

 # Installation pre-requisites

-For running this project we need and npm installed on our machine.
+For taking the course we recommend installing Node 12.
 These are some tutorials to install node in different operating systems:

-*Its important to install the latest version of Node*

 - [Install Node and NPM on Windows](https://www.youtube.com/watch?v=8ODS6RM6x7g)
 - [Install Node and NPM on Linux](https://www.youtube.com/watch?v=yUdHk-Dk_BY)
 - [Install Node and NPM on Mac](https://www.youtube.com/watch?v=Imj8PgG3bZU)

+To easily switch between node versions on your machine, we recommend using a node virtual environment tool such as [nave](https://www.npmjs.com/package/nave) or [nvm-windows](https://github.com/coreybutler/nvm-windows), depending on your operating system.

+For example, here is how you switch to a new node version using nave:

+    # note that you don't even need to update your node version before installing nave
+    npm install -g nave

+    nave use 12.3.1
+    node -v
+    v12.3.1

 # Installing the Angular CLI